higodoragon/punch_block/rabbit_todo.md

 - [ ] REPLACE MARIO JUMP SOUND!
 - playtest feedback
   - a
   - [ ] taking damage indicator
   - [x] footsteps too loud
   - [-] nerf alleys ending
   - b
   - [x] fix tutorial door going wrong way
   - [-] make tutorial grunt at end easier to get
   - clip brush to pipes in Factory
   - NO rename factory to Foundry ?
   - [x] hook up enemy spawns in factory

 ---

+- [x] clip boxes near L button in factory
 - [x] make sure materials are grouped properly in each map (water in a fountain should be a separate func_detail than the concrete of the fountain)
 - [x] volume mixing pass
 - [x] content warnings (cartoon pixelated blood, gore, and violence)